-The international POPs consultant will develop guidelines for the Lebanese institutions' to update and adapt their respective laws with proposals that may be considered by governments and will require assistance from the local expert in finding the most recent information on norms and legislation currently regulating the import, production and use of the new POPs in Lebanon.
+The international POPs consultant will develop guidelines for the Moroccan institutions to update and adapt their respective laws with proposals that may be considered by the Government and will require assistance from the local expert in finding the most recent information on norms and legislation currently regulating the import, production and use of the new POPs in Morocco.

-- The local expert must prepare a list of specific issues adapted to the socio-economic and regulatory context of their territory that allows to properly complete the guidelines for new POPs regulation.
+In this context, the local expert must prepare a list of specific issues adapted to the socio-economic and regulatory context of their territory that allows to properly complete the guidance for new POPs regulation.